nikiizvorski/ContentProviders/README.md

 - Just a hint here Exported option is available for Services and Broadcast Receivers too.
 You may check the official docs.

+- ContentProvider is not available to use with Realm right now it will be supported in future.

+- There are a couple ideas how to use ContentProvider with ORM but there are no available direct option so far - Sugar Object-relational mapping basicly converts incompatible types to compatible ones like for the example we have normal Java classes acting as SQL Tables.

 Wrap up?

 - Well that is basicly everything about ContentProviders you can find more on the official page.